 The Company records stock-based compensation in accordance with ASC Topic 718, "Compensation - Stock Compensation."
-This Statement requires all equitybased payments to employees, including grants of employee stock options, to be recognized in the consolidated statements of operations based on the grant date fair value of the award.
-Stock compensation expense is included in cost of goods sold, selling, and general and administrative expense.
+This standard requires all equity-based payments to employees, including grants of employee stock options, to be recognized in the consolidated statements of operations based on the grant date fair value of the award.
+Stock compensation expense is included in cost of goods sold, selling, and general and administrative expense depending on the nature of the service of the employee receiving the award.
 The Company uses a straight-line method of attributing the value of stock-based compensation expense, subject to minimum levels of expense, based on vesting.
 See Note 14 for further discussion of stock-based compensation.